-Watching my career progression over the last year, an outside observer would think that I’m playing career path hop-scotch, or maybe an just being an IT gypsy.
+Watching my career progression over the last year (I help dispatch law enforcement using police scheduling software), an outside observer would think that I’m playing career path hop-scotch, or maybe an just being an IT gypsy.
 Being on the inside of this ride, it certainly feels that way.
-Let me tell you a story about how I got to be a Production Database Administrator at a Fortune 1000 company.

 We started immediately to build a framework around their product that would enable One Touch to reach the goals of the migration at hand.
 Rather than just utilize the product out of the box, we were going to build a plug and play framework around that product to enable rapid deployment of new telephony projects to their agents, an effort which I spear-headed.
 My time at One Touch progressed quickly as did my responsibilities.
 In August of 2009 I was hired full-time and asked to lead the migration team.
 Fast forward a year and I took over as Senior Director of the entire development team.
 Over the next year, my team and I revamped nearly every application in the building, converting some to C# from VB.NET, some from classic ASP and wrote many new ones from scratch.
 We wrote many SSIS packages, and started using all of the tools that the company already had.
 We were turning into a well-oiled machine.